sadeq220/docs/js/README.md

 You can only call Hooks at the top of your components (or other Hooks).
 > Hooks let you use more of React’s features without classes.

+`useState`:
+State as a snapshot:
+> Unlike regular JavaScript variables, React state behaves more like a snapshot.
+> Setting it does not change the state variable you already have, but instead triggers a re-render.

+so any state change queues a new render.
+> “Rendering” means that React is calling your component, which is a function.
+> The JSX you return from that function is like a snapshot of the UI in time.
+> Its props, event handlers, and local variables were all calculated using its state at the time of the render.

 ## References